 To open oneself to one’s original language and culture again, after having lived as an immigrant in the country of one’s choice for a long time, is like opening oneself to an almost forgotten deep love and connection to that past place.
 At the same time, one has lived and functioned in the country of one’s choice for many years, one has established one’s very own home, one’s family, one feels at home here, it is the right place to be.
 It also is a place of belonging and love.
 Thus, the piece is an exploration of the heart, an exploration of where the heart is located in connection to culture, language and people.
 In a globalized world where millions of us are on the move, whether as refugees, immigrants or just as travellers, this has emerged as a wide-spread and relevant theme, as we are all in some way searching for home and connectedness.

 All sounds and voices were recorded by myself.
 Many thanks to all who spent valuable hours with me exploring and reading the poem.
-Readers of the poem are: Wendelin Bartley, Susan Benson, Anne Bourne, Louie Ettling, Peter Grant, Andra McCartney, Norbert Ruebsaat, Sonja Ruebsaat, Susanna Ruebsaat, R. Murray Schafer, Agnes Westerkamp and Hildegard Westerkamp.
-Für Dich – For You was commissioned by the ZKM, Karlsruhe, Germany.
-The composition was started during a residency at the ZKM, and was continued and completed in the Sonic Studio at Simon Fraser University and in the composer’s own studio in Vancouver.
+Readers of the poem are: Wendelyn Bartley, Susan Benson, Anne Bourne, Louie Ettling, Peter Grant, Andra McCartney, Norbert Ruebsaat, Sonja Ruebsaat, Susanna Ruebsaat, R. Murray Schafer, Agnes Westerkamp and Hildegard Westerkamp.
+Für Dich – For You was commissioned by the ZKM, Karlsruhe, Germany in the context of their trans-canada project, curated by Sabine Breitsameter.
+The composition began during a residency at the ZKM, and was completed in the Sonic Studio at Simon Fraser University and in the composer’s own studio in Vancouver.